 Releasing one-year-old marron maximises the animals’ post-release survival rates.

 “Supporting healthy populations and ensuring marron abundance through stocking programs such as this will go a long way to future-proofing this important fishery.
-And of course, more marron in the water results in even better marroning,” said Leyland.
+And of course, more marron in the water results in even better marroning,” Leyland said.

 “So, while future rainfalls and environmental changes are outside of our control, we do have the scientific capacity to be able to boost marron populations and maximise the enjoyment of marroning in this way.”